The sun was setting in the Peruvian jungle. Trees stood more than two hundred feet tall and forty feet wide, their limbs

-Sun was down on his knees, moving his shirt closer to the fire to dry it out, when he realized that the sounds around him had stopped.
+Sun was down on his knees, moving his shirt closer to the fire to dry it out when he realized that the sounds around him had stopped.
 He stood up from the campfire and surveyed the silent darkness.

 His wife always told him he worried too much.
 But he knew the jungle teemed with life at all hours.
 At a minimum, the cicadas should be filling the valley with staccato crooning.
 It was as if every wild animal and insect had disappeared from the area or been scared away.
 I must be crazy to even think of bringing tourist here, he thought.

 Too many things could go wrong in the jungle.
 Not the least of which was this eerie, unnatural silence.
 Even the breeze that stirred the trees had stopped.
 He moved to call out to Miguel but realized he didn’t want to call attention to himself if this was a tribe of unfriendly natives approaching.
 Although he had never known the jungle to go silent for that.

 He pulled the machete out of his scabbard and stepped out of the firelight.
-As soon as his eyes became accustomed to the dark, he could make out the pyramid temple against the cloudless and moonless night sky.
+As soon as his eyes grew accustomed to the dark, he could make out the pyramid temple against the cloudless and moonless night sky.

-The fire crackled and the smell of burning cloth reached him.
+The fire crackled, and the smell of burning cloth reached him.

 It coalesced into a glowing, red boa constrictor.
 All thirteen feet of it.
+“Shit!”

 It was coming at him fast.
 Sun slammed down his machete.
 He felt it hit the ground but didn’t hear the sound of it cutting through skin and bone.
 He

 The sounds around him were reinserting themselves into the world.
 Close by a grasshopper was beginning its violin act for a mate.

-He had seen a shaman levitate, a small lizard that could spit poisonous tar five feet, and a giant, overly hairy caterpillar that could have doubled as a toupee, but this had to have been the strangest.
+He had seen a shaman levitate, a small lizard that could spit poisonous tar 5 feet, and a giant, overly hairy caterpillar that could have doubled as a toupee, but this had to have been the strangest.
 Would his brother tell him he was crazy when he told him of the disappearing boa?
 He must be dreaming.
 If so, it seemed pretty damn real.

-As the pain and heat crept towards his face he hoped that if this was death, it would come soon.
-Then a strange thought filtered through his head, “Como lo quiere.”
+As the pain and heat crept toward his face, he hoped that if this were death, it would come soon.
+Then a strange thought filtered through his mind, “Como lo quire.”

-He chokingly whispered the words back in his own language, “as you wish.”
+He chokingly whispered the words back in his own language, “As you wish.”

 “Sun!
 Are you OK?
 What happened?” he asked.
 Viracocha took a moment to absorb the memories from the man he inhabited.
 He considered killing the other, but if he was going to complete his new objective, he might need him.